 This blog post is about insolvent estates.
 An estate is insolvent when now, and for the foreseeable future, its liabilities exceed its assets, and thus has insufficient assets to cover all its liabilities.
 An insolvent estate is not automatically bankrupt; it must be formally declared bankrupt to be subject to the procedures under the Bankruptcy and Insolvency Act.
-If you are appointed estate trustee of an insolvent estate, be very cautious and exact.
-Collect all the assets of the insolvent estate and, with some exceptions, distribute the proceeds to the creditors in the correct legal order.
+If you are appointed estate trustee of an involvement estate, be very cautious and exact.
+Collect all the assets and, with some exceptions, distribute the proceeds to the creditors in the correct legal order.
 If this is not done, you could be personally liable for any unpaid debts.
-To avoid the possibility of personal liability, consider petitioning the estate into formal bankruptcy proceedings.
+To avoid liability, consider petitioning the estate into formal bankruptcy proceedings.

 Estate Trustee Realizing Assets

 You, as estate trustee, are personally liable to collect all the assets of the insolvent estate.
-You may call for inspectors to assist in realizing upon the assets and administering the estate, which can protect from complaints by creditors who had an opportunity to participate in the process.
-But the downside is that inspectors must be compensated and can complicate the administration process.
+You may use inspectors to assist in realizing upon the assets and administering the estate.
+These inspectors can protect you from complaints by creditors who had an opportunity to participate in the process, but the inspectors must be compensated and can complicate the administration process.

 - Necessary clothing of the deceased and the deceased’s dependants;

-- Tools and other personal property not exceeding the prescribed amount in value that are used to earn income;
+- Tools and other personal property not exceeding the prescribed amount in value used to earn income;

 - One motor vehicle not exceeding $6,600;